seankmartin/skm-foam/life/driving.md

 4. Press accelerator
 5. You can also brake while changing gear if going down gear
 6. When changing gear down you can do the same though, you don't need to brake
+7. Keep good control on the wheel with the right hand.

 ## Breaking to a stop